BeauJoh/thesis/source/09-chapter-1-introduction.md

 The Open Compute Language (OpenCL) allows programs to be written once and run anywhere on a range of accelerators.
 A majority of accelerator vendors ship products with an OpenCL supported runtime, many of which will be components on the next-generation of supercomputing nodes.
 Programs in the OpenCL setting are structured into two partitions, the host and the accelerator/device side.
-As such, the developer is manually responsible for allocating and transferring memory between the host and device.
+The developer is responsible for allocating and transferring memory between the host and device.
-This requires programs to be restructured with computationally intensive regions of code -- known as kernels -- to be identified and partitioned -- and rewritten in the OpenCL C kernel language.
+This requires programs to be structured with computationally intensive regions of code -- known as kernels -- to be identified and written in the OpenCL C kernel language.
 Kernels are viewed as indivisible functions and as such the nature of these kernels is fixed for all executions, and as such, a kernel does not suffer from the phase-transitions that are common when looking at larger scientific codes.
-The compositions of all kernels form a full accelerator agnostic implementation for any larger scientific code.
+The composition of all kernels forms a full accelerator agnostic implementation for a larger scientific code.

 A benefit of the fixed/static nature of OpenCL kernels is that the collection of the characteristics is also constant.
-Such that, instrumentation of a kernel to measure computation, memory, branching and parallelism characteristics of a program are largely unchanged between run and are independent of data set.
+Instrumentation of the execution of a kernel measures computation, memory, branching and parallelism metrics -- these form the characteristics of a program and are largely unchanged between run and are independent of data set.
 To this end, the Architecture Independent Workload Characterisation (AIWC) tool has been developed.
-This tool collects 40+ metrics that indicate computation, memory, branching and parallelism characteristics on a per OpenCL kernel basis.
+This tool collects 40+ metrics that indicate computation, memory, branching and parallelism characteristics on a per kernel basis.
 It simulates an OpenCL device using the Oclgrind tool and the AIWC plugin analyses the program trace, memory locations accessed, and thread-states to generate the metrics.
 Metrics can be collected quickly since it is a multi-threaded simulator.
 AIWC features, are generated for each kernel invocation and can be embedded as a comment into the header of OpenCL kernel codes -- either in plain-text source or in the SPIR format.

 Separately, additional work in this thesis comprises of the extension of a benchmark suite.
-This was needed since programs that are representative of scientific HPC applications which are capable of execution over a wide range of accelerators are few and far between, specifically with portable performance and reproducible results.
+This was needed since programs that are representative of scientific High Performance Computing (HPC) applications which are capable of execution over a wide range of accelerators are few and far between, specifically with portable performance and reproducible results.
 Additionally, until this work was undertaken, the available OpenCL benchmark suites were not rich enough to adequately characterise performance across the diverse range of applications or accelerator devices of interest.
 Thus this thesis presents an enhanced version of the OpenDwarfs OpenCL benchmark suite -- denoted the Extended OpenDwarfs Benchmark Suite (EOD) -- which was developed with a strong focus placed on the robustness of applications, the curation of additional benchmarks with an increased emphasis on correctness of results and the selection of 4 problem sizes.